+"Everyone in the office is well connected, and upon applying for a program would send a recommendation for me on the various positions I was applying for.
 They offered financial assistance in the form of parking vouchers for classes I was taking, the opportunity to take additional classes if I had wanted to, and free classes (including a good LinkedIn class in which I got a free professional photo taken).

 I really can’t say enough good things about my experience working with MN Job Partners- thank you!!"

-"My counselor was a supportive resource that reviewed my approach to my career search, offered suggestions for additional steps I could take, and was a supportive partner and champion during my search and offer negotiation.
+"MN Job Partners was a wonderful addition/complement to the other job search resources that I had access to.
+My counselor was a supportive resource that reviewed my approach to my career search, offered suggestions for additional steps I could take, and was a supportive partner and champion during my search and offer negotiation.

 "[My counselor] was a critical element in the wonderful experience that I had with MN Job Partners.
 Her personal connection, support, and encouragement was so helpful...I felt motivated and encouraged after each of our meetings or phone calls!
 It was a much more personal and effective 'coaching' relationship than I had experienced with the outplacement service.

 "I took advantage of the following benefits via the MN Job Partners Program:

 Membership with two professional organizations (TeamWomen MN and Network of Executive Women)